reynandaptr/phoenix-config/README.md

 Focus follows the mouse but can be turned off temporarily by holding `modKey` or permanently in config.ts.

 Some apps do random things on focus, like focusing all their windows.
 This whole thing is a bit janky.
 You might need custom hacks to get a good experience =( But it mostly works.
+Rerendering or mashing `modKey + Up/Down` fixes a lot of issues.

 Weird interaction with holding down keys to show accented letters.
 Run `defaults write -g ApplePressAndHoldEnabled -bool false` and reboot to disable.